LynchLabGroup/para/README.md

 ### upstreamlen.py ###

-This program load fasta and gff files and plot a graph of the length of all upstream sequences in all files.
+This program load fasta and gff files and write a .csv file of the length of all upstream sequences in all given files.